webqit/quantum-js/README.md

 </details>

-If we could get the JS runtime to add "reactivity" to how it already works - this time, having the instructions stay sensitive to changes to the data they individually act on - **we would be absolutely enabling reactive programming in the imperative form of the language and entirely unnecessitating the manual way**!
+If we could get the JS runtime to add "reactivity" to how it already works - i.e. having the very instructions stay sensitive to changes to the data they individually act on - we absolutely would be enabling reactive programming in the imperative form of the language and entirely unnecessitating the manual way!

 <!--
 <details><summary>Learn more</summary>